Gkcloud5/Better-future/05-Interview Point of view/01-OS/01. AWS -Q&A/1-10/07-How would find system information & What commands would you use on Linux.md

 * `uname -a` : Display kernel and system information
 * `hostnamectl`: Provides detailed information about the system hostname and OS
 * `lsb_release -a`: Shows distribution-specific information

+### 2. CPU information:
+* `lscpu` : Provides detailed information about the CPU architecture, cores and capabilities
+* `cat /proc/cpuinfo` : Displays detailed information about each CPU core